MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-evaulations.md

 1. Reopen the Terminal window again (<kbd>Ctrl</kbd> + <kbd>`</kbd>) and leave it open.
 1. The remaining exercises in this project take place in the context of this development container.
 1. The name of the GitHub repository is shown in the bottom left corner Visual Studio Code.
-This will help you distinguish between this evaluations app from the Chat app.
+This helps you distinguish between this evaluations app from the Chat app.
 This `ai-rag-chat-evaluator` repo is referred to as the **Evaluations app** in this article.

 ---